-In response to California State University Executive Order 1062 (effective August 23, 2011) Cal Poly will follow the following policy on field trips.
-As part of Cal Poly’s “learn by doing” philosophy, field trips are a significant part of students’ learning experience.
+In response to California State University Executive Order 1062 (effective August 23, 2011), Cal Poly follows the following policy on field trips.
+As part of Cal Poly’s Learn by Doing philosophy, field trips are a significant part of students’ learning experiences.

-This policy does not apply to activities or placements in the context of a teacher preparation program, intercollegiate sports, or service-learning placements, all of which are governed under separate policy.
+Scope of this Policy: This policy does not apply to activities or placements in the context of teacher preparation, intercollegiate sports, or service learning, all of which are governed under separate policy.

 Responsibilities of a Field Trip Leader

 - Ensure that students initial and sign the student portion of the University Field Activities Notification, preferably on the first day of class but definitely before the start of the field trip.
-If a student refuses to sign the form, print his/her name on the form, indicate in the signature area that he/she received a copy, and date the form.
+If a student refuses to sign the form, print their name on the form, indicate in the signature area that they received a copy, and date the form.

-- Ensure that students sign Release of Liability, Promise Not to Sue, Assumption of Risk and Agreement to Pay Claims form (available at the Risk Management Field Trip and Activity Information page).
-The Release of Liability and Field Activities Notification are part of the same document.
+- Ensure that students sign the "Waiver of Liability, Promise Not to Sue, Assumption of Risk and Agreement to Pay Claims".

-- Submit copies of all required forms (see steps 4.1-4.4 above) to the department/college, if the field trip is domestic, or the International Center, if the trip is international.
+- Submit copies of all required forms to the department/college, if the field trip is domestic, or to the International Center, if the trip is international.

 - Provide a plan to accommodate any students with special needs.
 For assistance, contact the Disability Resource Center.